h5bp/html5-boilerplate/README.md

 ## Features

-* A finely-tuned starter template.
-Reap the benefits of 10 years of analysis, research and experimentation by over 200 contributors.
+* A finely-tuned starter template.Reap the benefits of 10 years of analysis, research and experimentation by over 200 contributors.
 * Designed with progressive enhancement in mind.
 * Includes: